buchgr/bazel-remote/README.md

 Note that you will need to change `/path/to/cache/dir` to a valid directory where the docker container can write to and read from.
 If you want the docker container to run in the background pass the `-d` flag right after `docker run`.

-You can change the maximum cache size by appending the `--max_size=N` flag with `N` being the max. size in Gibibytes.
+You can adjust the maximum cache size by appending `--max_size=N`, where N is the maximum size in Gibibytes.

 ### Build your own